Is the Batting Used in a T-shirt Quilt Important to It's Quality?

 A blended backing contains a combination of two fiber materials.
 The most popular blend is needle punched 80% cotton /20% polyester.
 This batting feels like a 100% cotton batting.
 But the 20% polyester makes this batting strong and stable.

 Needle punched is a manufacturing process.
 During this process, the cotton/poly fibers batting run through a hot roller drum spiked with needles.
-The needles go into the fibers and melt the polyester.
+The hot needles go into the fibers and melt the polyester.
 As the needles come out, the hot melty polyester fibers pull through the cotton fibers.
 This process binds the cotton fibers and makes a strong batting.
 It won’t rip like 100% cotton battings.

 This is the preferred batting for a T-shirt quilt.